janek1842/bash-drilling/README.md

-# bash-drilling
-Repository for learning Bash scripting
+# Bash mini projects and scripts